-Abstract-Fully Homomorphic Encryption (FHE) is a rapidly developing technology that enables computation directly on encrypted data, making it a compelling solution for security in cloud-based systems.
+Fully homomorphic encryption (FHE) is a rapidly developing technology that enables computation directly on encrypted data, making it a compelling solution for security in cloud-based systems.
 In addition, modern FHE schemes are believed to be resistant to quantum attacks.
 Although FHE offers unprecedented potential for security, current implementations suffer from prohibitively high latency.
 Finite field arithmetic operations, particularly the multiplication of high-degree polynomials, are key computational bottlenecks.
-The parallel processing capabilities provided by modern Graphical Processing Units (GPUs) make them compelling candidates to target these highly parallelizable workloads.
+The parallel processing capabilities provided by modern GPUs make them compelling candidates to target these highly parallelizable workloads.
 In this article, we discuss methods to accelerate polynomial multiplication with GPUs, with the goal of making FHE practical.

-COMPUTER SECURITY continues to grow in importance as computation and storage of sensitive data is increasingly outsourced to cloudbased computing services.
+omputer security continues to grow in importance as the computation and storage of sensitive data are increasingly outsourced to cloud-based computing services.
 Moreover, with the rapid development of quantum computers, we expect to see new classes of threats looming that can defeat the security of long-trusted cryptosystems.

-Fully Homomorphic Encryption (FHE) is an emerging technology with the potential to address both of these problems.
+Fully homomorphic encryption (FHE) is an emerging technology with the potential to address both of these problems.
 FHE enables computation directly on encrypted data, concealing both operands and results from wily attackers on untrusted computing servers (see Figure 1).
-The security of many modern FHE schemes is based on the hardness of the Ring Learning with Errors problem [1], which is presumed to be resistant to quantum attacks.
+The security of many modern FHE schemes is based on the hardness of the ring learning with errors problem, which is presumed to be resistant to quantum attacks.